lukav1607/Project_1_Top-Down_Shooter_Game/README.md

-# SFML01 - Top-Down Shooter Game
+# Project 1 - Top-Down Shooter Game

 ## Overview
-SFML01 is a top-down shooter game created with C++ and SFML 3.0.
+A top-down shooter game created with C++ and SFML 3.0.
 The game features smooth player movement, shooting mechanics, enemy spawning, powerups, and progressive difficulty.
 The goal is to survive and shoot enemies while avoiding obstacles.

 ## Features
 - Smooth player movement with acceleration, velocity, and friction